djvanderlaan/simplermarkdown/vignettes/intro.md

 `````

 By default the code in the code block is run and both the code and the output of
 the code are shown in the generated new code block.
-In the resulting output file
+In the output file this
-this wil result in
+will result in

 ```{#codeblock1 .R}
 a <- 1+1